ropenscilabs/allcontributors/README.md

 below their github avatar as listed on the README.
 In comparison, this R
 package:

+1. Works automatically, by calling `add_contributors()` at any time to add or update contributor acknowledgements.
-1. Works locally without any bot integration
+2. Works locally without any bot integration
-2. Can add contributors to any file, not just the main README
+3. Can add contributors to any file, not just the main README
-3. Offers a variety of formats for listing contributors:
+4. Offers a variety of formats for listing contributors:
     1.  divided into sections by types of contributions, or as a single section
     2.  presented as full grids (like [the